 Now that the National Medal of Honor Heritage Center is open, I’m charged with securing the next phase of support.
 This includes raising $5 million for our national educational curriculum, and ensuring that active duty military personnel and their families are able to visit the Center at no charge.
 I am asking for your help to identify potential benefactors for this next phase.
 For more information, please link to Patriot Foundation Trust and use Trust Administration Contact link in the middle of that page.

-Please consider making a designated gift online or make a check payable to Patriot Foundation Trust (noting NMoHHC on the memo line), and mail to Patriot Foundation Trust, PO Box 407, Chattanooga, TN 37401-0407.
+Please consider making a designated gift to support the National Medal of Honor Sustaining Fund, or make a check payable to Liberty Fund (noting MoH Sustaining Fund on the memo line), and mail to Patriot Foundation Trust, PO Box 407, Chattanooga, TN 37401-0407.

 I’ll leave you with these words, which recipient Kyle Carpenter noted on a recent visit are the foundation for his service and sacrifice: “Greater love has no one than this: to lay down one’s life for one’s friends.” —John 15:12-14

 (Visit the National Medal of Honor Heritage Center website.)